 Volt Europa will, in any case, use the data about your payment to comply with its legal and billing duties under the applicable laws, and to check if you have regularly paid your membership fee.

-Supporters & Volunteers: We process your data based on your consent, pursuant to art.
+Subscribers & Supporters: We process your data based on your consent, pursuant to art.
 9.2(a) GDPR.

 Members: We process your data in the course of our legitimate activities and because of your membership status within our organisation, on the basis of article 9.2(d) GDPR.
 Data analysis are conducted on the basis of article 9.2(f) GDPR.

 If you consent to become a European Team Member, your data will be processed on the basis of 9.2(a) GDPR.

 Data analysis is conducted pursuant to art.
 9.2(f) GDPR.

 We store your data on servers administered by Volt Europa or our subprocessors.
 Adequate safeguards and legal, technical and organisational measures have been taken in order to guarantee the security of your data.